zudi-lin/pytorch_connectomics/docs/source/notes/faq.rst

     the trainer will also load the status of the optimizer and learning-rate scheduler and resume training at the saved iteration.
 To finetune from beginning (*e.g.*, on a different dataset), we need to change ``SOLVER.ITERATION_RESTART`` to ``True``.

+4. What are the differences between **VolumeDataset** and **TileDataset**?
+    *VolumeDataset* loads a list of 3D numpy arrays and sample random subvolumes during training or stream sliding-window subvolumes during inference.
+Since large volumes (*e.g.*, `MitoEM <https://mitoem.grand-challenge.org/>`_) can not be completed loaded into memory for processing and are usually stored as indivisual PNG images, we implemented the *TileDataset* class that reads the metadata of large datasets to process them by chunk. *TileDataset* inherits *VolumeDataset* and each chunk is handled by *VolumeDataset*.